timeplus-io/docs/docs/proton-kafka.md

 #### Multiple columns to write to Kafka{#multi_col_write}

-To write data via Kafka API, you can choose different data formats:
+To write data to Kafka topics, you can choose different data formats:

 ##### JSONEachRow

-You can use `data_format='JSONEachRow',one_message_per_row=true` to inform Proton to write each event as a JSON document.
+You can use `data_format='JSONEachRow',one_message_per_row=true` to inform Timeplus to write each event as a JSON document.
 The columns of the external stream will be converted to keys in the JSON documents.
 For example:

 ```sql
 CREATE EXTERNAL STREAM target(